Shopify/ruby-lsp/jekyll/contributing.markdown

+---
+layout: default
+title: Contributing
+nav_order: 50
+---

-# CONTRIBUTING
+# Contributing

-This repository contains three sub-projects:
+The [ruby-lsp repository](https://github.com/Shopify/ruby-lsp) contains three sub-projects:

 - the **language server** (`ruby-lsp`), which exists at the top level of the repository.
 Most features are implemented here since everything implemented in the server is available to all editors
 - the **VS Code extension**, which exists under the `vscode` directory.
 Any custom VS Code features are implemented here